ardanlabs/gotraining/03-methods_interfaces_embedding/03-embedding/readme.md

 ## Embedding - Methods, Interfaces and Embedding

-Embedding types provides the final piece of sharing types and inheriting behavior by declaring inner types.
-Through the use of inner type promotion, an inner types fields and methods can be directly access by references from the outer type.
+Embedding types provides the final piece of sharing and reusing state and behavior between types.
+Through the use of inner type promotion, an inner type's fields and methods can be directly access by references of the outer type.

+## Notes

+* Embedding types allow us to share state or behvior between types.
+* The inner type never loses its identity.
+* This is not inheritance.
+* Through promotion, inner type fields and methods can be accessed through the outer type.
+* The outer type can override the inner type's behavior.

-### Code Review
+## Code Review

 [Declaring Fields](example1/example1.go) ([Go Playground](http://play.golang.org/p/-jGSPA8q1u))